 Please contact us using the form on the right side of the page (at the bottom for mobile viewers).
 We will respond within two business days.

 Genetic services help to diagnose or give information to people at higher risk for genetic diseases.
 People whose relatives have a genetic disease may be at risk to develop the disease themselves.
 Genetic services include lab tests, genetic counseling and education.

-Phone line staff help connect people looking for genetic services with a health care provider who knows about genetics.
+Referral staff help connect people looking for genetic services with a health care provider who knows about genetics.

 Speaking with a genetic counselor can help if you have questions or need more information about: